maxthraxx/WFGY/ProblemMap/GlobalFixMap/OCR_Parsing/README.md

 - ΔS(question, retrieved) ≤ 0.45 for three paraphrases.
 - Coverage ≥ 0.70 for the target section.
-- λ remains convergent across two seeds.
+- λ_observe convergent across two seeds.
-- Human audit shows no missing headers or broken tables in the exported bundle.
+- Human audit shows no missing headers, captions, or broken tables.

 ---

 ## Fix in 60 seconds

-1. **Ground-truth a page**
+1. **Ground-truth one page**
-   Pick one question and one expected section.
-Keep a screenshot for reference.
+   Pick one Q/A pair and keep a screenshot baseline.

 2. **Measure ΔS**
-   Compute ΔS(question, retrieved) and ΔS(retrieved, anchor).
+   Log ΔS(question, retrieved) and ΔS(retrieved, anchor).
-   Stable < 0.40, transitional 0.40–0.60, risk ≥ 0.60.

 3. **Probe λ_observe**
-   Ask for cite-first answers.
-If citations fail but free-form explain passes, drift is confirmed.
+   Ask for cite-first.
+If citation fails but free explanation works, drift confirmed.

 4. **Patch minimally**
-   - Re-run OCR with line preservation and table fences.
+   - Re-run OCR with line/table fences
-   - Normalize casing and Unicode forms.
+   - Normalize casing and Unicode
-   - Keep section anchors, captions, and math fenced.
+   - Preserve anchors, math, captions
-   - Drop low-confidence spans, mark gaps, and export text with `section_id`, `page_no`, `char_span`.
+   - Drop low-confidence spans and export with `{section_id, page_no, char_span}`

 ---